SadmanSS/assignment-two-flutter-UI-SADMAN_SAKIB_SHAON-2020768/README.md

 | ![Cards Screen](ui_screenshot/page3.png) | ![Profile Screen](ui_screenshot/page4.png) |
 | *Card management, limits, and linked accounts* | *Personalized user profile with bio and settings* |

+## 📥 Quick Test (APK Download)

+Want to test the app directly on your Android device?
+Download the pre-built APK:

+📦 **[Download APK](ui_screenshot/app-release.apk)** - Ready to install and test!

+> **Note:** Make sure to enable "Install from Unknown Sources" in your Android settings before installing the APK.

 ## ✨ Key Features

 ### **Design & UI**